xbeat/Machine-Learning/README.md

 Data distribution refers to the way data is spread or organized within a dataset.
 Understanding data distribution is crucial for effective data analysis, visualization, and modeling.
 In Python, several libraries and techniques are available to explore and analyze data distribution.

 Code:

+## Machine Learning vs Neural Networks

+Introduction to Machine Learning and Neural Networks

+Machine Learning (ML) and Neural Networks (NN) are both subfields of Artificial Intelligence, but they differ in their approach and capabilities.
+This presentation will explore their key differences, performance characteristics, and real-world applications.

 ## Gradient Descent for Neural Networks in Python